 - Wind protection.
 Often forgotten off a packing list but, you may get caught in some so, pack at least one pullover

 - A pashmina is also a superb idea if things get chilly.
 I used mine as a blanket on the bus and plane

 Croatia Packing List: Bags & Suitcases

 Now that your wardrobe is ready to go for your summer vacation in Croatia (or just popping over for the weekend carnival), what do you pack it all up in?
 Try this lightweight suitcase from Rimowa – it’s chic, durable and light enough to push with a finger.
 I love that it’s a full 29 inches but weighs in at about seven pounds -leaving ample space and weight to stock up on souvenirs at your destination!

 A small daypack is also necessary to carry your water bottle, layers, and camera if you plan to be out and about all day.
-You don’t need an expensive one – a durable, lightweight travel backpack like this is less than a meal, or you could lash out and get this comfy and good looking daypack.
+You don’t need an expensive one – a durable, lightweight anti theft travel backpack is all your need.

 2018 Packing For Croatia: Pack Your Electronics

 Cameras and equipment.
 If you are using a digital camera, you may want to bring along a spare memory card or two, and an adapter.
 Visitors to Croatia may also want to invest in polarizing filters because these items will keep the intense sunlight from spoiling your shots.